odow/StochOptFormat/README.md

 - Subproblem

-  In the policy graph paper [1], the dynamics of the systen with each node are split into a transition function, a set of feasible controls, and a stage objective.
+  In the policy graph paper [1], the dynamics of the system with each node are split into a transition function, a set of feasible controls, and a stage objective.
 Rather than represent these directly in the file format, we find it more convenient to combine these three things in an optimization problem we